 5pm must be completed in a unit other than their work unit, and a social worker other than the current instructor must provide supervision.
 Both the Director of Field Education and Program Director must approve such field practicum arrangements.

 Students are required to attend and actively participate in the field seminar that meets every other week.
 Students are required to complete registration and payment of tuition prior to entering the practicum agency and to provide evidence of malpractice insurance.

 At the close of the fall semester students are required to obtain malpractice liability insurance in the amount of $1,000,000.00 or more prior to their first day of placement.
 Applications for malpractice liability insurance may be made through the National Association of Social Workers.

 Social Work Licensure

-Social work students are eligible to take the licensing examination during their last semester of course work, if their course load does not exceed fifteen (15) semester hours.
+Social work students are eligible to take the licensing examination during their last semester of course work, if they are classified as Senior in a CSWE accredited BSW program and their course load does not exceed fifteen (15) semester hours.
 Students must complete the Student Application to take the ASWB Social Work Exam as instructed, mailing the application, and the initial licensure fee to the Mississippi State Board of Examiners, P. O. Box 4508, Jackson, MS 39236-4508.